We are committed to protecting your personal information and being transparent about what information we hold about you.

 To help personalise your journey through our websites we sometimes may use the following companies:

-The GDPR provides the following rights individuals:
+The General Data Protection Regulations (GDPR) provides the following rights individuals:

 - Right to be informed